cyberinsightsai/qualifyze/documentation/CASE_STUDY_DOCUMENTATION.md

 ## 1. Assumptions
 - 1.1.
 The CSV files are a similar approximation to a OLTP system
 - 1.2.
-The customer request must be accepted even if the information is not complete and the validation must be done afterwards.
+The validator reject any request that does not comply with the rules.
 - 1.3.
+There are two ways to handle a new requests, one by one, or bulk.
+- 1.4.
 The ER proposal is focused on the OLAP system for observability.